alanna-jc/AutoEncoder_Anomaly_Detector/README.md

 Each autoencoder uses the same CNN structure.
 The CNN encoder is shown below:

 <img src="Assets/encoder_cnn.png" width="420" alt="Encoder CNN">

-The 'main' branch of this repo contains the final report on the findings and slides of the project presentation.

 ## Objective